nushell/nushell.github.io/book/commands/from_url.md

 title: from url
 categories: |
   formats
-version: 0.71.0
+version: 0.73.1
 formats: |
-  Parse url-encoded string as a table.
+  Parse url-encoded string as a record.
 usage: |
-  Parse url-encoded string as a table.
+  Parse url-encoded string as a record.
 ---

 # <code>{{ $frontmatter.title }}</code> for formats